 We serve a 60 mile radius from our location in Jonesville, MI!
 Call us or stop in!

-Below are ROUGH, BALLPARK figures for common types of fireplace projects.
-Each and every project is unique and pricing will ALWAYS vary, but for budgeting purposes we understand it is nice to have a general idea on how much your project will cost.
+Below are ROUGH, BALLPARK figures for common types of units.
+Each and every project is unique so installation pricing will ALWAYS vary, but for budgeting purposes we understand it is nice to have a general idea on how much your unit will cost.
 Please read each section carefully to fully understand which category your project falls in as terminology and lingo can be confusing.
-The price ranges below reflect installed prices and could be less or more for your project.

 Our most common type of project involves inserting a high-efficiency gas fireplace into an existing wood fireplace, thus the term ‘insert’.
 These projects also typically involve running a gas and electrical line into your fireplace (if not there already), re-lining the flue with the appropriate venting, and your choice of a wide array of fireplace options, styles, sizes, and colors.
 This is typically a one-day project.